CelerPi/CharityOasis/README.md

 ### Vision

-CharityOasisCoin envisions creating a transparent, efficient, and fair global charity ecosystem.
+COC envisions creating a transparent, efficient, and fair global charity ecosystem.
 Through technological means, we aim to redefine the operational model of charity, ensuring every donation is effectively utilized to help more people in need.

 ### Mission

-CharityOasisCoin's mission is to use blockchain technology and a token economic model to enhance the transparency and efficiency of charitable projects.
+COC's mission is to use blockchain technology and a token economic model to enhance the transparency and efficiency of charitable projects.
 We aim to incentivize more people to participate in charitable donations and promote the development of global philanthropy.

+### Audit and Supervision

+COC will engage third-party auditors to conduct regular independent audits, ensuring that fund usage is fair and transparent.
+Audit reports will be publicly released and subject to public and community scrutiny.

+### Project Selection and Management

+All charitable projects will undergo rigorous screening and evaluation processes to ensure that funds are directed to where they are most needed.
+The execution and progress of projects will be regularly updated, publicly transparent, allowing donors to track the actual status of the projects.

 ## Solution

-CharityOasisCoin addresses the aforementioned problems through the following methods:
+COC addresses the aforementioned problems through the following methods:

 ### Blockchain Transparency